zhuochun/cors-planner/README.md

 CORS Planner ([Facebook Page](https://www.facebook.com/cors.planner)) is a simple and elegant open source *timetable builder* for any university!

+Now it supports:

-Now it supports National University of Singapore (NUS) and Nanyang Technological Unviersity (NTU), you can add your university by writing some JavaScripts!
+- National University of Singapore (NUS)
+- Nanyang Technological Unviersity (NTU)

+You can add your university by writing some JavaScripts (doc)!

 ![Version 0.3.0 Screenshot](https://fbcdn-sphotos-f-a.akamaihd.net/hphotos-ak-ash3/530386_522148014470753_1886317266_n.png)